Nebtakhet/CornerHit-game/README.md

 1. **Start the Game** - Launch the game in the MainScene
 2. **Watch the Ball** - Observe the ball's movement pattern
 3. **Position Yourself** - Move your player to intercept the ball
-4. **Time Your Hit** - Hit the ball to send it toward a corner
+4. **Time Your Hit** - Use `SPACE` or `LEFT MOUSE` to hit the ball toward a corner
-5. **Aim for Corners** - Each corner hit breaks glass and shrinks the box
+5. **Aim for Corners** - Each corner hit breaks glass and expands your arena
-6. **Progress Through Stages** - Complete 5 stages to escape!
+6. **Progress Through Stages** - Complete 5 corner hits to break free!
 7. **Victory!** - You're free! 🎉

 ### Pro Tips 🎯

 - 💡 **Predict Bounces** - Watch the ball's trajectory to anticipate corners
-- ⚡ **Perfect Timing** - Hit the ball at the right angle for maximum edge hits
+- ⚡ **Perfect Timing** - Hit the ball at the right angle for maximum hits
-- 🎯 **Corner Priority** - Focus on hitting corners, not just bouncing the ball
+- 🎯 **Corner Priority** - Focus on hitting the 4 corners, not just bouncing the ball
 - 👀 **Watch the Shake** - Camera effects indicate successful corner hits
-- 🔄 **Learn the Pattern** - The arena gets smaller, so adapt your strategy!
+- 🔄 **Stay Adaptable** - As the arena expands, positioning becomes more tricky!

 ---